Lisa Keightley: Career

 She played 91 matches in the domestic national cricket league, scoring 3081 runs at 37.12 with 3 centuries, 21 fifties and a highest score of 144*.
 She also took 10 wickets at 27.6.

 On 30 October 2019, Keightley was appointed head coach of the English women's team, the first woman to hold the post full-time.
 She had previously coached New South Wales, Australia women, Western Australia and Perth Scorchers, as well as leading the England Women's Academy.
 Keightley left the position at the end of England's 2022 home summer.

+In December 2024, she was named as the new coach of the Northern Superchargers women's team.

+In September 2025, she was named the new head coach of the Mumbai Indians after Charlotte Edwards resigned to become coach of the England team.

 One Day International centuries

 Keightley scored four centuries in One Day International matches.